gravitational/teleport/rfd/0012-teleport-versioning.md

   non-critical bugfix batches
 - Patch versions are for quick followup regression and critical bug fixes.
 - Suffixes:
-  - `-dev` suffix is for development builds (e.g. off of the `master` branch)
+  - `-dev` suffix is for development builds (e.g. off of the `main` branch)
-  - `-alpha.X` suffix, good for demos and early deploys, but not staging
+  - `-alpha.X` suffix, built from `main` branch, good for demos and early deploys, but not staging
-  - `-beta.X` suffix, good for staging deploys, but not production
+  - `-beta.X` suffix, built from `main` branch, good for staging deploys, but not production
-  - `-rc.X` suffixes are for release candidates, potentially production-ready but still in testing
+  - `-rc.X` suffixes are for release candidates, potentially production-ready but still in testing, built from `branch/vN`

 The benefits are:
 - Major version bumps clearly communicate to users to exercise caution when